typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

  }'
 ```

-Ensure shard is allocated successfully by re-checking the shard allocation.
+Ensure that the shard is allocated successfully by re-checking the shard allocation.
 ```bash
 curl -XGET 'http://10.0.1.250:9200/elastic-search/_cat/shards'
 ```